 Oh, snap: Next-gen Snapchat Spectacles are here, and they're faster, sleeker, and 100% more water resistant than the originals.

 When Snapchat first released Spectacles in November 2016, it pulled a Beyoncé: The video-enabled shades popped up in seemingly random cities overnight, available through giant, yellow vending-machines called Snapbots.
-They came in playful, if slightly unwearable colors, including teal, coral, and black.
+They came in playful, if slightly unwearable colours, including teal, coral, and black.
 The glasses had a whimsical touch (users were told Snapbots traveled via balloons), but one that couldn't sustain sales past the initial hype.

 With its new Spectacles, Snap is making another big gamble on the camera-centric device — and hoping it can win over more of its everyday users.
 Ahead, our thoughts after 24 hours with the latest lenses.